The Human Truth Foundation

 q=194.

-Norway ranks 29th in the world with regard to its nominal commitment to Human Rights.
+Norway is positioned 29th in the world in terms of its nominal commitment to Human Rights.

 There are many international agreements on human rights, and, many mechanisms by which countries can be brought to account for their actions.
 Together, these have been the biggest historical movement in the fight against oppression and inhumanity.
 Or, putting it another way: these are rejected mostly by those who wish to oppress inhumanely.
 None of them are perfect and many people object to various components and wordings, but, no-one has come up with, and enforced, better methods of controlling the occasional desires that states and peoples have of causing angst for other states and peoples in a violent, unjust or inhumane way.
 Points are awarded for the number of human rights agreements ratified by the country, plus the acceptance of the petition mechanisms for disputes.
 The maximum possible score in 2009 was 24.